Our hosts pick their favorite podcasting moments from 2022 with a variety of fun and informative guests.

 Dr. Stephen Seiler 31:34

-That’s where that urgency versus patience comes in.
-Because, you know, it’s easy to think, oh, man, my threshold is 320.
-And I need it to be free at Well, that’s a pretty damn big jump.
+That’s where that urgency versus patience comes in because, you know, it’s easy to think, oh, man, my threshold is 320 and I need it to be at 380, that’s a pretty damn big jump.
 And it’s not going to happen in one season.
-And I guess, you know, how do you What’s the timeframe and maybe even masters can learn from that the patience aspect of it?
+And I guess, you know, how do you – what’s the timeframe and maybe even Masters can learn from that – the patience aspect of it?

 Espen Aareskjold 31:56

 Yeah, I think a good rule of thumb is, the lower the wattage, the power, the longer it takes to develop.
-So it’s easy to develop spread power all around threshold, or 30 seconds.
-So all that comes fast and goes faster way.
-But the foundation work that clear as to quite some time.
-But I also think that one of the main things that we are talking about that when we expose the riders for workouts, they have to be in in balance.
-So if you imagine that you have a battery and 100% and you go to do a session, then it’s probably easier for staff session is still hard.
-But then if you start the morning with low sleep, and kids who have been crying all night, which I actually have riders on the team that have skates, and sometimes the sleep quality is not good enough.
-So then we have need to have made this person to water camis because there’s no plan that’s so important that if you feel feel bad today that you should just do it to do it.
-So if your battery is at 80%, then there was all there will also be a relative effect.
+So it’s easy to develop spread power or around threshold, or 30 seconds or all that comes fast and goes faster away.
+But the foundation work that there – quite some time.
+But I also think that one of the main things that we are talking about is that when we expose the riders for workouts, they have to be in balance.
+So if you imagine that you have a battery at 100% and you go to do a session, then it’s probably easier for to start, session is still hard, but then if you start the morning with low sleep, and kids who have been crying all night, which I actually have riders on the team that have kids, and sometimes the sleep quality is not good enough.
+So then we have need to have made this person to overcommit because there’s no plan that’s so important that if you feel bad today that you should just do it to do it.
+So if your battery is at 80%, then there will also be a relative effect.
 So it’s all about adjusting to where you are at any given time.
 And on progress, you will you will see more over weeks and months than from a day to day basis.

 Dr. Stephen Seiler 33:24

-Oh man, there’s there’s no athlete that doesn’t relate to this to the things you’re talking about now, which is that life happens.
-And there’s day to days stressors.
-So when that athlete is scheduled to do a workout, a hard session, but everything tells you that they’re not ready for it, or they’re they’re compromised at some level, whether it’s their 80% of 100.
-You know, so what is your typical rule of thumb?
+Oh man, there’s, there’s no athlete that doesn’t relate to this, to the things you’re talking about now, which is that life happens and there’s day to days stressors.
+So when that athlete is scheduled to do a workout, a hard session, but everything tells you that they’re not ready for it, or they’re compromised at some level, whether it’s their 80% of 100, you know, so what is your typical rule of thumb?
 Is it better for them to do a reduced version of that hard workout?
 Or do you say no, we just go easy today?
 Or do you give them rest day?
 I mean, on that continuum?
-How do you solve that adjustment?
-Issue?
+How do you solve that adjustment issue?

 Espen Aareskjold 34:10